RU

 • Polymer paste – a versatile solution for making both temporary and permanent fillings, which hardens quickly under ultraviolet light.

-Permanent Fillings
+Permanent fillings

 Modern permanent fillings are known for their high aesthetic properties.
 They are made from materials that, once hardened, are difficult to distinguish from natural tooth enamel.
 The dentist can choose the shade to match the patient's tooth color.